cmogush/encryption_vigenere_cipher/README.md

 Program to encrypt and break Vigenère ciphers of any language or key length, both known or unknown

 <b>VigenereBreaker</b> - Class that breaks the Vigenere cipher of any key length or language, both known or unknown.
 Contains the following methods:
+* <b>sliceString</b> - has three parameters—a String *message*, representing the encrypted message, an integer *whichSlice*, indicating the index the slice should start from, and an integer *totalSlices*, indicating the length of the key.
+This method returns a String consisting of every totalSlices-th character from message, starting at the whichSlice-th character.
+  * For example:
+  * sliceString("abcdefghijklm", 0, 3) should return "adgjm"
+  * sliceString("abcdefghijklm", 1, 3) should return "behk"
+  * sliceString("abcdefghijklm", 2, 3) should return "cfil"
+* <b>tryKeyLength</b> - takes three parameters—a String *encrypted* that represents the encrypted message, an integer *klength* that represents the key length, and a character *mostCommon* that indicates the most common character in the language of the message.
+Uses the CaesarCracker class, as well as the <b>sliceString</b> method, to find the shift for each index in the key.
+Returns the key.
+* <b>readDictionary</b> -
+* <b>breakForAllLangs</b> -
+* <b>breakVigenere</b> - Creates a new FileResource using its default constructor (which displays a dialog for you to select a file to decrypt).
+Uses the <b>asString</b> method to read the entire contents of the file into a String.
+Uses the <b>tryKeyLength</b> to find the key for the message read in.
+Create a new VigenereCipher, passing in the key that <b>tryKeyLength,/b> finds.
+Uses the VigenereCipher’s <b>decrypt</b> method to decrypt the encrypted message.
+Print out the decrypted message!
+* <b>

 <b>CaesarCipher</b> - Class provides an implementation of the Caesar cipher algorithm with public encrypt and decrypt methods.
 * uses object-oriented design, in which the constructor takes the key.